Updated: June 12, 2026 (January 20, 2026)

 What About Customer Data?

-When the partnership with Anthropic was first announced in Sept.
-2025, using Claude models were still subject to Anthropic’s terms and conditions, re-opening customers’ questions about data security and privacy in M365 Copilot.
-That changed as of Jan.
-2026 when Anthropic became what’s called a subprocessor to Microsoft, meaning it’s bound by Microsoft’s Product Terms and Data Processing Addendum (DPA) and doesn’t use customer data for training its models.
-However, data is transferred from Azure to Anthropic’s servers in AWS or GCP datacenters located primarily in the U.S., unlike OpenAI’s models operating in Azure.
-Consequently, Anthropic’s designation as a subprocessor to Microsoft may not be enough for some companies subject to the European Union’s General Data Protection Regulation (GDPR) or that have strict internal data protection requirements.
-However, given the terms of the partnership, it’s reasonable that Microsoft eventually will extend Claude into its European datacenters, but there is no indication of that timeline.
+As of Jan.
+2026, Anthropic became what’s called a subprocessor to Microsoft, meaning it’s bound by Microsoft’s Product Terms and Data Processing Addendum (DPA) and doesn’t use customer data for training its models.
+However, data is transferred from Azure to Anthropic’s servers in AWS or GCP datacenters located primarily in the United States, unlike OpenAI’s models operating in Azure.
+Consequently, Anthropic’s designation as a subprocessor to Microsoft may not be enough for some companies subject to the European Union’s General Data Protection Regulation (GDPR) or those that have strict internal data protection requirements.
+However, given the terms of the partnership, it’s reasonable that Microsoft eventually will extend Claude models into its European datacenters, but there’s no indication of that timeline.

 Where to Find Claude

-Claude is enabled by default in commercial tenancies starting Jan.
+Anthropic services were enabled by default in commercial tenancies starting in Jan.
 2026, except in the EU, European Free Trade Association (EFTA), and the United Kingdom (UK), where it’s disabled.
 Government and sovereign tenancies don’t have Anthropic (education tenancies aren’t specified).
 Anthropic can be enabled or disabled by admins in the M365 admin center’s Copilot settings.

-M365 Copilot currently offers Claude Sonnet 4.5 for general queries and Opus 4.5 for structured queries and deep reasoning.
-Haiku 4.5 is not included.
+M365 Copilot currently offers Claude Sonnet models for general queries and Opus models for structured queries and deep reasoning.
+Haiku models aren’t included.
 Users can choose Claude in the following places, although it’s not always clear which model is used for some features:

-- Excel, PowerPoint, and Word agents: These Anthropic Office agents are available through the Frontier program (Microsoft does not offer corresponding agents)
+- Excel, PowerPoint, and Word agents: These Anthropic Office agents operate outside of the Office apps to create Office files

-- Copilot Studio: Claude Sonnet 4.5 and Opus 4.5 are available for custom Copilot agents, but both are labeled “experimental”
+- Copilot Studio: Sonnet and Opus models are available for custom agents.

-- Copilot with Claude: This agent-like feature is used in the M365 Copilot chat interface; however, it’s rolling out and is not available everywhere yet.
+- Copilot Cowork: This agent-like feature is used in M365 Copilot.

 Limitations and Considerations

-Although Claude adds choices for M365 Copilot users, it can also create confusion regarding when to use which model.
-While it may end up being a personal choice, organizations should provide training and guidance to their employees and update relevant governance policies.
+Adding model choices for M365 Copilot users can also create confusion regarding when to use which model.
+Organizations should provide training and guidance to their employees and update relevant governance policies.

 Anthropic models are included with the M365 Copilot license for no additional cost.
 M365 Copilot is an add-on license for M365 subscriptions.